dhiway/cord/product-sdk/README.md

 `packages/descriptors/generated/orbis-descriptor.json` is a deterministic native host contract manifest bound to the checked-in runtime metadata-hash record and SDK manifests.
-Its 143-method inventory is generated from `docs/sdk/native-route-contract.json`; Rust and TypeScript execute every canonical route sample.
+The checked-in Commons V14 SCALE metadata generates a byte-reproducible PAPI descriptor with `polkadot-api@2.1.6`; `check:papi` rejects metadata or generated-output drift.
-The inventory is not generated from PAPI or a decoded current metadata blob.
+The manifest's 143-method inventory is generated from `docs/sdk/native-route-contract.json`; Rust and TypeScript execute every canonical route sample.
 It binds the canonical P5 signing-payload hash while the signing payload binds a canonical descriptor-contract digest that excludes only that mutable binding field, avoiding a circular/full-envelope hash claim.
-It is the supported closed host-route inventory, but must not be represented as a generated PAPI or metadata descriptor: the Subxt runtime adapter resolves calls from live metadata and the freeze validator rejects version, metadata, route, or schema drift.
+It is the supported closed host-route policy inventory rather than a substitute for the generated PAPI package.
+The Subxt runtime adapter resolves calls from verified metadata and the freeze validator rejects version, metadata, descriptor, route, or schema drift.

 ## Verified content retrieval